Thomas Cook owes Tunisian hotels 60 mln euros -minister | Devdiscourse

-Tourism is a vital sector for Tunisia's economy and a key source of foreign currency, and the government had expected another 50,000 Thomas Cook customers to visit this year.
+Tourism is a vital sector for Tunisia's economy and a key source of foreign currency, and the government had expected another 50,000 Thomas Cook customers to visit this year, he added.
+"I will have a meeting on Tuesday with the British Embassy in Tunisia and the hotel owners to see how debt could be redeemed," Trabelsi said.

+The collapse of Thomas Cook, one of Britain's oldest companies, has stranded more than half a million tourists around the world.
+It ran hotels, resorts and airlines for 19 million people a year in 16 countries.
+Britain's Civil Aviation Authority (CAA) said the government had a fleet of planes ready to bring home British customers over the next two weeks and they should not go to the airport until they had been informed they were due on a return flight.

+The British regulator is also contacting hotels hosting Thomas Cook customers to tell them that they will be paid by the government, through an insurance scheme.
+Some British tourists said a hotel in Tunisia briefly stopped them leaving on Saturday night, demanding they settle bills that Thomas Cook owed for their stay.
+The Tunisian government said it was a misunderstanding.

 ($1 = 0.9103 euros)